-- 4.2.5 Peel-ply test.
-The peel-ply test shall consist of removing the peel-plies by hand. - 4.2.6 Temperature resistance test.
-The temperature resistance test shall be performed in accordance with method 503.4 of MIL-STD-810, except the temperature extremes and number of cycles shall be as specified in 3.4.2. - 4.2.7 Ballistic control test.
+4.2.5 Peel-ply test.
+The peel-ply test shall consist of removing the peel-plies by hand.

+4.2.6 Thermal shock resistance test.
+The thermal shock resistance test shall be performed in accordance with APPENDIX C.

+4.2.7 Ballistic control test.
 The contractor shall supply three (3) test samples 24 in. by 24 in.
-(610 mm by 610 mm) by 25 plies or 5.0 +/- 0.4 pounds/ft2 areal density for each lot of laminate fabrication for ballistic control testing at a Government approved facility (see 4.2.1.1.1.1) to show conformance to 3.4.3.
+(610 mm by 610 mm) by 25 plies or $5.0 \pm 0.3$ pounds/ft areal density for each lot of laminate fabrication for ballistic control testing at a Government approved facility (see 4.2.1.1.1.1) to show conformance to 3.4.3.
 The test panels shall be adequately identified as to contractor, contract number, manufacturer, and date.
-The testing facility shall report raw data, velocities, penetration observation, thickness, and the laminate classification (see 1.2) for each test sample. - 4.2.7.1 Ballistic test.
+The testing facility shall report raw data, velocities, penetration observation, thickness, and the laminate classification (see 1.2) for each test sample.

+4.2.7.1 Ballistic test.
 The ballistic resistance test shall be conducted in accordance with MIL-STD-662.
 The test projectile shall be a 0.30 caliber (7.62 mm) (44 grain) fragment-simulating projectile at 0° obliquity.
-The V{50} ballistic limit protection reported shall be the average of three (3) determinations made on separate nominal 25 plies laminate panels.
-Each determination shall be a six round (three pair) V{50} ballistic limit with a maximum velocity spread of 125 ft/s (38 m/s). - 4.2.8 Failure.
+The V50 ballistic limit protection reported shall be the average of three (3) determinations made on separate nominal 25 plies laminate panels.
+Each determination shall be a six round (three pair) V50 ballistic limit with a maximum velocity spread of 125 ft/s (38 m/s).
+If a panel has at least five partial penetrations at impact velocities above the required minimum V50, and no complete penetrations at impact velocities below the required minimum V50, then that panel test result shall be considered compliant with the ballistic test requirement, even if the range of results is greater 125 ft/s and the V50 cannot be determined.
+In such a case where a panel is determined to meet the ballistic test requirement but its V50 cannot be determined, the highest partial penetration velocity or the lowest complete penetration velocity, whichever is lower, shall be used to represent the panel V50 when averaging the result with the other panel to determine compliance of the first articles or production lot.

+4.2.8 Failure.
 Failure of the samples to meet any of the test requirements shall be cause for the procuring activity to stop acceptance of quality conformance samples and reject the specific lot of material until the cause of the failure(s) is identified, corrective action is taken by the contractor, and approval is granted by the procuring activity.